GREECE Teachers Councelors

 - IT Systems Support Technician

-While automation is on the rise in Greece, it is not expected to replace skilled technical roles in the near term.
-Instead, demand for professionals who can integrate and manage advanced technologies will increase. - Collaborations with Industry:
+- Automation and Digitalization: While automation is on the rise in Greece, it is not expected to replace skilled technical roles in the near term.
+Instead, demand for professionals who can integrate and manage advanced technologies will increase.

-The continued expansion of public-private partnerships in Greece, particularly in the energy and agribusiness sectors, highlights the growing need for industry-specific technical education through HVET programs.
+- Collaborations with Industry: The continued expansion of public-private partnerships in Greece, particularly in the energy and agribusiness sectors, highlights the growing need for industry-specific technical education through HVET programs.

 Country Guidance program